chimpwizards/wand/README.md

 <!-- Connect with us in [slack #wand](https://chimpwizards.slack.com/) or visit our [youtube channel](https://www.youtube.com/channel/UCWwjYV_xMprhH9Fgnax2nsg) -->

-and if you are interested to contibute..
+and if you are interested to contibute...
 Full code can be found at [https://github.com/chimpwizards-wand](https://github.com/chimpwizards-wand)